groupserver/buildout/docs/groupserver-install.rst

 You will need to check all the configuration for your initial site.

 ``host``
-  The domain name used by your new GroupServer instance.
-It must be the same as what you picked a host name earlier (see `Pick a Host Name`_).
-See also the ``zope_port`` below.
+  The domain name used by your new GroupServer site.
+It must be the same as what you picked a host name earlier (see `Pick a host name`_).

 ``admin_email``
   When GroupServer is installed, an example site and group are